John Powers’ research focuses on the aesthetic, cultural, and technological histories of experimental film and video.

-Powers’ writing has appeared or is forthcoming in Cinema Journal, Screen, October, Millennium Film Journal, and A Companion to Experimental Film and Video.
+Powers’ writing has appeared or is forthcoming in Cinema Journal, Screen, Discourse, October, Millennium Film Journal, Cinéma & Cie, and numerous collections dedicated to experimental film and video.

-At Wash U, he teaches courses on the theory and practice of experimental film, contemporary women directors, documentary film and media, horror across media, film historiography, and digital cinema production.
+At Wash U, he teaches courses on the history of American cinema, the theory and practice of experimental film, contemporary women directors, documentary film and media, horror across media, and film historiography.

 He holds a Ph.D. in Film Studies from the University of Wisconsin-Madison.